gherbox/my_blog_2/content/posts/WhatILearnedThisWeek_5.md

 socialImage: "/media/WILTW_5.jpg"
 ---

-Like a lot of people, I was very intrigued by these rich kids drop shipping millionaire videos on YouTube.
+Like a lot of people, I was very intrigued by these rich kids dropshipping millionaire videos on YouTube.
 How could they make this amount of money?
 Is it luck?
 Is Dropshiping really working?

 Like usual, when something catches my attention, I want to get the bottom of it.
-That is why I decided to do dropshipping by myself.
+That is why I decided give dropshipping a try.

-Some of you are probably wondering : "What is dropshipping?"
+Some of you are probably wondering: "What is dropshipping?"

-Dropshipping is a retail fulfillment method where a store doesn’t stock the products.
-Instead, when a store sells a product, it purchases the item from a third party and has it shipped directly to the customer.
+Dropshipping is a retail fulfillment method where a store doesn’t stock products.
+Instead, when an online store sells a product, it purchases the item from a third party and has it shipped directly to the customer.
 As a result, the merchant never sees or handles the product.

 ![Dropshipping](/media/WILTW_5.jpg)